Early Life and Education of Tucker Carlson: A Complete Timeline

 October 17, 2001: Plane Crash in Dubai

-On October 17, 2001, Tucker Carlson and his father were involved in a plane crash in Dubai while working on a story for New York covering the Taliban.
+On October 17, 2001, Tucker Carlson and his father were involved in a plane crash in Dubai while he was working on a story for New York magazine covering the Taliban.

 2002: Carlson quits drinking alcohol

-In 2003 Tucker Carlson told Salon that he is opposed to the death penalty as he is adamantly opposed to abortion.
+In 2003, Tucker Carlson told Salon that he was opposed to the death penalty and abortion.

-In 2003, Tucker Carlson told Salon that some Washington conservatives suspected he was secretly liberal because he liked John McCain.
-He added "by my criteria, Bush isn't much of a conservative".
+In 2003, Tucker Carlson told Salon that some Washington conservatives suspected he was "secretly liberal" because he liked John McCain.

 In 2004, Tucker Carlson renounced his initial support for the Iraq War.

-Tucker Carlson did not vote in the 2004 election, citing his souring on the Iraq War and disillusionment with the Republican Party.
+Tucker Carlson did not vote in the 2004 election due to his disillusionment with the Iraq War and the Republican Party.

 From 2006 to 2020, Tucker Carlson was registered as a Democrat in Washington, D.C.